cmfcmf/TcpdfPlugin/README.md

 ----------------------------------------

 # Overview
-The TCPDF plugin implements the [TCPDF class for generating PDF documents](http://www.tcpdf.org/).
+The TCPDF plugin implements the [TCPDF class for generating PDF documents and barcodes](http://www.tcpdf.org/).

 *Please note: This is still a beta version.
 Please submit pull requests if you have improvements or report issues!*